 You question whether you’re a “real” writer.
 You long for creative companions creative companions on the path.

 No matter what brings you here, there is a place for you at the table.
 Take a seat, start, and keep going.
 Call it practice and let your inner critic drink a juice box or three.
 Because some words are more than no words.
 Ten minutes is more than no minutes.
 You don’t have to be good.
 Just show up and see what happens.
 You might surprise yourself.

 Have a look around and make yourself at home!
 Sign up for a self-paced prompts, check out the drop-down options for current and upcoming opportunities to write together, or schedule a coaching session to discuss your writing + life.
-And be sure to subscribe to the Fierce Encouragement newsletter for Friday letters from me in your inbox.
+And be sure to subscribe to the Fierce Encouragement newsletter for letters and news from me in your inbox.

 “One learns by thinking about writing and by talking about writing—but primarily through writing.”

 ~ Mary Oliver